 - Harvey Wallbanger - surfer stumbles into the 1972 Presidential election and drinks up thousands of write in votes?

 - Income Tax Cocktail - politicians may spend more time in bitter debates about taxes than any other issue.

 - Old Fashioned - this drink recipe is the very definition of a cocktail which when the ingredients were first described in 1806 also stated a “cock tail is supposed to be an excellent electioneering potion … of great use to a democratic candidate” because a voter who swallows a drink of this is ready to swallow anything else.

-- Will Rogers Cocktail - political humorist once joked, “I am not a member of any organized political party.
+- Will Rogers Cocktail - this political humorist once joked, “I am not a member of any organized political party.
 I am a Democrat.”

 If these congressional campaign cocktails aren’t elected, maybe politically correct pilsners would be preferred as more presidential.
 Putting a stop to the political pun

-(cartoon with moonshiners tending still via)
+(cartoon with moonshiners tending a whiskey still via)